 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

 If you agree to take a different flight from the airline, you can still get compensation.
-What matters most is when you reach your final destination.
+The most important thing is your arrival time at your destination.

-Therefore, even if the alternative flight is delayed, you could still be eligible for compensation.
+So, even if the new flight doesn’t get there on time, you could still be eligible for compensation.

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |